DEV-learn-co-students/accelerated-bootcamp-prep-welcome-niky-batch-settings-new/README.md

 ## Closing Thoughts

-That's about it - let's get started learning!
+That's about it - let's get started learning! **You can continue to the next lesson by clicking "I'm Done" on the right.**